zeeguu/CHI18-Paper/data/INSTALL.md

-# Importing the Data in a local MySQL database
+# Import the Data in a local MySQL database

 The following code assumes that your local MySQL database has the user `root` and no password.
 If this is not the